 Texas Central has filed lawsuits against over ten Ellis County landowners in an effort to seize their property through eminent domain in order to build the rail.
 Texas Central maintains they are a railroad company under Texas law, qualifying for eminent domain authority.

-However, in a recent ruling, Ellis County Court at Law Judge Jim Chapman denied Texas Central’s motion for a summary judgement order and blocks the company’s ability to take property from Ellis County landowners—at least for the time being.
+However, in a recent decision, Ellis County Court at Law Judge Jim Chapman denied Texas Central’s motion for a summary judgement order, blocking the company’s ability to survey property they want to take from Ellis County landowners—at least for the time being.
+The final question of whether Texas Central can take the land as a railroad will now go to trial.
+In another case, a Leon County judge has already ruled that they cannot.

 Ronny Caldwell, one of the landowners sued by Texas Central, said this is actually the second time he has faced a lawsuit from the company: